* Net assets rise to record C$129.5 billion

 mainly on Canadian stocks and bonds, in recent years and has put

-its money to work in global equity, seeking projects and assets
+its money to work globally, seeking projects and assets that

 The fund's value has nearly doubled since 2002, with 2012